 Primary leg muscles and what they do

 Most of the muscles found in the legs are referred to as long muscles, and this is because they can stretch to a long distance.
-The skeletal bones are moved whenever the legs contract or relax, which creates a body movement.
+The skeletal bones are moved whenever the legs contract or relax, creating body movement.
 The small muscles assist the big muscles, help rotate joints, and carry out other fine-tuned actions.

 Before knowing how to build the muscles in the legs and care for them, it is crucial that you first understand what muscles are in the legs and what they can do.
 Here is a list of muscles found in the legs and their functions.